 Discover new colourful street art and light installations in Ballarat this summer.

-The city’s Ballarat Laneways activation runs from Monday 17 January until Sunday 27 February.
+The city’s Ballarat Summer Laneways activation runs from Monday 17 January until Sunday 27 February.

 Her design features 16 native birds from the Ballarat region, with Kelsie gaining a special insight into the creatures from the Friends of the Canadian Corridor.

 The aim of the artwork is to showcase the region’s beautiful birds and show their movements through the air as they fly out of the wall and up to the top of McKenzie Street (which connects Armstrong Street North and Doveton Street North).

 Their wings soar and move silently along the building.
 The chosen colours aim to catch your eye as you pass the laneway and draw you down into the space.

 Jump in front of the wall and take a photo to join the birds on their journey.

 Ballarat lighting company Illumidy is behind Hop Lane’s new ‘roof’ of lights installation, ‘Thris’, made from smart pixel dot lights.

 Look up as you walk down Hop Lane and observe the interaction of light cascading from above.